set-soft/ComfyUI-DeepExtract/README.md

 ### Step 2: Model download

 You can use the auto-download feature.
 In this case you'll have just one model, it will be automatically downloaded the first time you run the node.
-The default node is the Kim Jensen Vocal 2 model, this is really good to extract the vocals.
+The default node is the Kimberley Jensen Vocal 2 model, this is really good to extract the vocals.

 If you want to play with more MDX Net models download them from internet and put them in the *audio/MDX* folder inside the ComfyUI *models* folder.

 You can find various models at [HuggingFace](https://huggingface.co/seanghay/uvr_models/tree/main).
 Some models are designed to extract the vocals and others the instruments.
 You can get the instruments using a model for vocals, just connect the complement output.
 But for optimal results use a model to extract what you want.

 ### Step 3: Install dependencies